ContinualAI/website/team.md

 ---
 title: Team
 layout: teams
-description: Team
+description: Meet Our Team
 permalink: "/team/"
+intro_image: "images/illustrations/continualai_logo_name_black.png"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# 🌟 Meet The Team

-ContinualAI is non-profit research organization and an open community of Continual/Lifelong Learning researchers and enthusiasts started in January 2018 by Vincenzo Lomonaco and made possible with the early contribution of Keiland Cooper.
+Welcome to **ContinualAI**, a non-profit research organization and open community dedicated to advancing **Continual/Lifelong Learning**.
+Founded in **January 2018** by *Vincenzo Lomonaco*, this initiative thrives thanks to the early contributions of *Keiland Cooper* and the collective efforts of a passionate community.

+💡 *Join us in building the future of AI!*